jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-2.rst

    :width: 80%
    :align: center

-State is a kind of abstraction that refers to bundles of attributes of something at a given time.
-Various factors can cause those attributes to change - when that happens the state *transitions* from one to the other.
+State is a kind of abstraction that refers to bundles of properties (or *attributes*) of something at a given time.
+Various factors can cause those attributes to change.
+When that happens the state *transitions* from one state to another.

 For example, when water is brought to its boiling point of 100° C (212° F), it transitions into a gas.
 It becomes less dense, and given the opportunity, it will disperse throughout a space.